CSS Grid vs Flexbox: When to Use Each Layout System

 The Core Difference: One Dimension vs. Two

 The fundamental distinction is dimensionality.
-Flexbox is a one-dimensional layout system — it handles either a row or a column at a time.
-CSS Grid is a two-dimensional layout system — it handles rows and columns simultaneously.
+Flexbox is a one-dimensional layout system: it handles either a row or a column at a time.
+CSS Grid is a two-dimensional layout system that handles rows and columns simultaneously.

 How CSS Flexbox Works

-Flexbox arranges items along a single axis — the main axis.
+Flexbox arranges items along a single axis, known as the main axis.
 You choose the direction ( flex-direction: row or column) and control how items are distributed along that axis and how they align on the cross axis.

 .navbar {